These Easy Bacon Baked Beans are the perfect blend of sweet, savory and smoky! Topped with bacon, they’re always a hit, and are SO easy to make!

 This Baked Beans recipe is one of those recipes we have with so many of our family dinners and for potlucks and bbq’s.
 We also love easy summer recipes like my Classic Pasta Salad and Smoked Chicken Wings.
 This is one of my Side Dishes recipes I know you’ll want to keep on hand!

-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #SummerToGo #CollectiveBias
+This post was originally compensated by Collective Bias, Inc. and its advertiser.

-You can cook your bacon any way you’d like, you’re going to want to use about 10 strips.
-I chose to bake mine since I have zero patience with frying bacon lol.
-I also seasoned my bacon with a sprinkle of pepper, chili powder, dried rosemary and brown sugar.
+I also like to season my bacon with a sprinkle of black pepper, smoked paprika, chili powder, dried rosemary and brown sugar.
 That’s my signature bacon seasoning, it’s SO addicting!